Rojas returns after being sidelined by Marlins' outbreak - WHIZ News

 Partly because of the outbreak, the Marlins have made 71 roster moves since the season began July 24, and another flurry is coming.
 Right-hander Sixto Sánchez, the team’s top prospect, and outfield prospect Jesús Sánchez are expected to be called up to make their major league debuts this weekend.

-Many of the other players on the injured list are expected back soon as well — a welcome development for a team that lost its fifth game in a row Wednesday.
+Many of the other players on the injured list will likely be back soon as well — a welcome development for a team that lost its fifth game in a row Wednesday.
 The players have been working out at the team’s spring training site in Jupiter, Florida.

+“We’re going to need our guys back,” manager Don Mattingly said.
+“Teams are too talented to think you’re going to just throw stuff together and be a playoff team.
+We’re going to need them back, and then were going to have to perform.”

+Following the outbreak, which stranded the team in isolation in Philadelphia for a week, the Marlins surged into first place in the NL East helped by replacement players.

-Rojas, who has been with the Marlins since 2015, described the timing of his return as a personal decision and said he convinced management he was ready.
+Rojas, who has been with the Marlins since 2015, described the timing of his return as a personal decision and said he convinced management he was ready after receiving medical clearance.

 “I wanted to lead this way,” he said.
 “I feel like I earned this opportunity to be the first guy back.
 They listened to what I had to say about how I was feeling physically and mentally.
 I wouldn’t be here if I knew I wasn’t hitting the ball well or my swing wasn’t there.”